What is CTP Greenslip Insurance?

 Do I need it?

 All vehicles driving on Australian roads require this cover, however in some states it is automatically included as part of the registration fees.
 In NSW, ACT and QLD drivers must arrange this cover prior to registration.

-If your organisation registers more than 10 motor vehicles you may be eligible to get a Fleet Policy.
-This provides you with online tracking, purchasing of your CTP Greenslips, and discounted rates.
+If your organisation registers more than 10 motor vehicles you may be eligible to get a Fleet Policy providing you with discounted rates and other benefits.

 - It’s possible to purchase CTP Greenslips that cover at-fault drivers, however, this is not included in all policies.

 - When purchasing a registered vehicle, the existing CTP insurance is automatically transferred to you when you complete the registration transfer paperwork.
 You are not required to do anything further until the registration is due for renewal.